Churchill was almost right when he said : 'I cannot

 first, what the US calls the Cuban missile crisis created a completely defiant

-Soviet Union that their leaders could not back down from and it nearly destroyed
+position for the Soviet Union that their leaders could not back down from.
+Later it nearly destroyed

 the world in a nuclear holocaust in the 1980's.
 Finally it caused the near collapse